kbooten/kbooten.github.io/index.md

 * Mid-June: Conference presentation on Flusser, computer-mediated writing, and [Style🗜Vise](https://github.com/kbooten/stylevise){target="_blank"}, FLUSSER AND HIS LANGUAGES, VILÉM FLUSSER ARCHIVE

-* Article on the algorithmic mediation of writing and the concept of care, forthcoming in ELECTRONIC BOOK REVIEW
+* Article on the algorithmic mediation of writing and the concept of care forthcoming in ELECTRONIC BOOK REVIEW

-* Article on crowdsourcing literary interpretation, forthcoming in DIGITAL STUDIES/LE CHAMP NUMÉRIQUE
+* Article on crowdsourcing literary interpretation forthcoming in DIGITAL STUDIES/LE CHAMP NUMÉRIQUE

 * [Article on creative Turing Tests, with Dan Rockmore, in ELECTRONIC BOOK REVIEW](https://electronicbookreview.com/essay/the-anxiety-of-imitation-on-the-boringness-of-creative-turing-tests/){target="_blank"}